colwill/colwill/README.md

 ### Hi there 👋

-My name is Aaron, my foss account is @heyayayron.
+My name is Aaron.
 I'm a tech lead at Mythical with over a decade of professional experience, I've used a variety of technologies and languages throughout my career, but I'm most keen on C#, Rust and NodeJS.

     👷‍♂️ I’m currently working at Mythical solving for high-scalability application streaming 🔧 I work in C#, .NET, Go, Rust, NodeJS